MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch1.md

 6. [Add the Mixed Reality Toolkit to the Unity scene](mrlearning-base-ch1.md#configure-the-mixed-reality-toolkit) and give the scene a suitable name, for example, *AzureSpatialAnchors*

+Then follow the [How to configure the Mixed Reality Toolkit Profiles (Change Spatial Awareness Display Option)](mrlearning-base-ch2#how-to-configure-the-mixed-reality-toolkit-profiles-change-spatial-awareness-display-option) instructions to change the MRTK configuration profile for your scene to the **DefaultHoloLens2ConfigurationProfile** and change the display options for the spatial awareness mesh to **Occlusion**.

 > [!CAUTION]
-> As mentioned in the [Configure the Unity project for the Mixed Reality Toolkit](mrlearning-base-ch1.md#configure-the-unity-project-for-the-mixed-reality-toolkit) instructions linked above, MSBuild for Unity may not support all SDKs you will be using and can be challenging to disable after it has been enabled.
-Consequently, it is strongly recommended to not enable MSBuild for Unity.
+> As mentioned in the [Configure the Unity project for the Mixed Reality Toolkit](mrlearning-base-ch1.md#configure-the-unity-project-for-the-mixed-reality-toolkit) instructions linked above, it is strongly recommended to not enable MSBuild for Unity.

 ## Adding inbuilt Unity packages
 <!-- TODO: Consider renaming to 'Installing AR Foundation' -->